Skip to content

 If you're after a reasonably luxurious electric car but don't want the height or relative inefficiency of an SUV, then the Volkswagen ID.7 should be high on your shopping list.

 It's designed to slip through the air like a snake through a cream cake, with flush-mounted door handles and a flowing saloon shape that maximises the range from its 77kWh or 86kWh battery pack options.
-Real-world range should around 320 miles from the smaller battery, and 400 miles from the larger one – Volkswagen claims 382 and 435 miles respectively.
+Real-world range should be around 320 miles from the smaller battery, and 370 miles from the larger one – Volkswagen claims 382 and 435 miles respectively.

 While the ID.7's looks might be typically austere and perhaps a little drab, there are some stylish highlights – namely a sharp LED light strip across the nose of the car, with a similar effect at the rear.
+You might also prefer its more familiar looks compared to the more out-there styling of the Hyundai Ioniq 6 or BYD Seal.

 Overall, it's a very good EV, albeit one that can't compete with the Polestar 2 on style, nor the Tesla Model 3 on price.
 It beats both cars for electric range however, and being a physically larger car it has a bigger boot and more room for your passengers.